smsharma/point-cloud-galaxy-diffusion/README.md

 ## Description

-- The diffusion backbone is based on the implementation of a [variational diffusion model](https://github.com/google-research/vdm).
+- The diffusion backbone is based on the implementation of a [variational diffusion model](https://github.com/google-research/vdm) ([blog post](https://blog.alexalemi.com/diffusion.html)).
 - The score model is a vanilla transformer without positional encodings and with masked attention to account for sets of different cardinality.
 - [Flash attention](https://github.com/lucidrains/flash-attention-jax) can be optionally installed and used to circumvent the quadratic scaling of standard attention with sequence length and scale to larger sets.
 - Simple element-wise residual MLPs project the set features to and from a latent space, where diffusion is modeled.